Come On In

 favorite automobile).
 I believe Sha-na-na is ours, but

 she speaks with a French accent.
-And God blessed!
+But God blessed!

 We live in Rolling Rock, near the left fork of the main